Find an organization that works with service animals.

 The mission of Patriot PAWS is to train and provide service dogs at no cost to disabled American veterans and others with mobile disabilities and Post-Traumatic Stress Disorder (PTSD)in an effort to help restore their physical and emotional independence.
 Patriot PAWS intends to build partnerships with local, state, and national organizations to help develop and ...
 Read more

+Since 1946, the Guide Dog Foundation for the Blind has proudly been providing guide and service dogs to those who are blind, have low vision, or other disabilities.
 Guide Dog Foundation’s mission is to improve the quality of life for people who are blind, have low vision, or have other special needs.
-The Guide Dog Foundation has its training campus in Smithtown, NY on the original property that it was founded on, which is about 40 miles east of New York City.
-Their ...
+The Guide Dog ...
 Read more

 Guardian Angels Medical Service Dogs is a nonprofit organization based in Williston, Florida.
 It got its start in 2010 by founder and Chief Executive Officer, Carol Borden.
 With her dedicated Board of Directors, employees and volunteers; they are unleashing the incredible power of service dogs.
 Guardian Angels utilize a positive-reinforcement training method and have a ...
 Read more

 Canine Companions For Independence